PaulB1777/project/README.md

 # Anime Rating and Popularity Analysis (MyAnimeList)
-# Dataset:
+## Dataset:
 -	Kaggle: https://www.kaggle.com/datasets/patelris/anime-and-manga-dataset-2026
 -	Source: MyAnimeList via Jikan API
-# Objective:
+## Objective:
 I aim to find what variables are associated with a higher score and higher levels of popularity of an anime on MyAnimeList.
-I plan to investigate:
+## I plan to investigate:
 -	What variables are associated with a higher score?
 -	What variables are associated with an anime being more popular?
 -	How are an anime’s popularity and average score related?
-# Note:
+## Note:
 -	MyAnimeList captures popularity and ratings based on its user base, which may introduce bias.
 Therefore, results may not fully generalize to global audiences.
+-	For all of the data exploration related to “Popularity,” the “scored_by” variable will be used instead of the “popularity” variable.
+This is because “popularity” only records the popularity rank of an anime.
+For the purposes of this project, I want to compare the relative popularity of anime by size, not only rank.
-# Removing Variables:
+## Removing Variables:
 -	“mal_id”, “title_japanese”, and “title_english” were removed because they do not provide any additional information relevant to this project.
 The title variable can be used to identify each anime.
 -	The “synopsis” variable was removed because it provides a brief description of the anime.
 As this project does not deal with text sentiment analysis models, the synopsis variable is outside the scope of this project.
 -	The “episodes” and “duration” variables were removed because they describe how many episodes an anime has, and how long each episode is.
 This is outside of the scope of the project.